Search This Blog

 Even since it's opening in 1928, the Detroit Zoo has been a trendsetter and an innovator.
 It was the first zoo in America that was designed, planned, and built in accordance with Carl Hagenbeck's barless zoo habitats.
 (The process was still in its rough stages at the time - during the zoo's opening ceremonies, a polar bear briefly escaped its enclosure and confronted Detroit's amused mayor).
 More recently, Detroit made history again, in a more controversial manner, when it became the first US zoo to announce that it would no longer house elephants based on ethical grounds.
 This decision has led to increased pressure from animal right's groups on other zoos that house elephants, which in turn has led some zookeepers to feel a certain hostility towards Detroit and its Director, Ron Kagan.

 Upon entering the zoo, the first exhibit that most visitors will encounter is the Polk Penguin Conservation Center.
 Upon looking at it from the outside, I was decidedly unimpressed - it was a giant white monstrosity that I suppose was built to resemble icebergs.
 The inside was considerably better - a massive habitat for several species of Antarctic penguins, complete with deep pools for swimming, accessible to visitors via towering windows and underwater tunnels.
-The exhibit, the largest penguin facility in the country.
+The exhibit is the largest penguin facility in the country.
 The exhibit tells the story of Ernest Shackleton and his exploration of the Antarctic, including a view of Antarctic marine life (on computer screens) through the portholes of a ship.

 Among zoo professionals, one of the most famous exhibits at Detroit is the National Amphibians Conservation Center, located on the edge of a Michigan lagoon, patrolled by trumpeter swans.
 Inside, a series of beautiful displays feature some of the most spectacular amphibian species.
 Among them are Panamanian golden frogs, Puerto Rican crested toads, golden mantellas, and mountain chicken frogs, along with African lungfish.
 The stars of the building are also building's largest occupants - Japanese giant salamanders, which inhabit a large, stream-like habitat.
 While I was visiting, an even larger habitat for these giant amphibians was under construction.